Peter Driver: Biography

 Driver made one other major appearance internationally, taking sixth place in the 10,000 metres at the 1954 European Athletics Championships.

-He won one British national title in his career, taking the six-mile title in 1954.
-He also won the national junior title in cross country in 1953.
-A member of South London Harriers, he later became honorary club secretary of Fleet & Crookham AC.
+Driver became honorary club secretary of Fleet & Crookham AC.
 A year after his death the club founded the Peter Driver Memorial Road Races, including a six-mile race in recognition of his Commonwealth victory, which is now known as the Fleet 10K run.
+Later, the Fleet and Crookham Athletic Club named their ground the 'Peter Driver Sports Ground'.